brunopstephan/crowdfunding-api/README.md

 ### Build Docker image and running it

-This command will build the database docker image and up it, after this the database will be able to acept requests
+This command will build the database docker image and up it, after this the database will be able to accept requests

 ```bash
 npm run db:up